-Here you will find many free softwares useful for aero/hydrodynamic analysis, mainly oriented to what is called "potential flow".
+Some free softwares useful for aero/hydrodynamic analysis, mainly oriented to what is called "potential flow".
 All Gentry theories can be analyzed and checked with them, so they are a very useful tool for a better understanding of Gentry's papers.
 Moreover, you will be able to shape your airfoils for best performance.

 Sail7 is a full 3D multi-element Vortex Lattice Model software that allows you to design your sails and analyze them in a very interactive way.
 It is in fact a branch of XFLR5, from André Deperrois.
-As any inviscid method, it don't show separation nor boundary layer thickness, so it's appropiate mainly for small angles of attack.
+As any inviscid method, will not show separation nor boundary layer thickness, so it's appropiate mainly for small angles of attack.
 Final shapes can be exported to other softwares.
 Sail7 can also import sailcut files so you can evaluate your sail's design before building them.

 JavaFoil as Java Applet:

 (JavaFoil Standalone version can be downloaded from this page also).